Celebrant Training, in partnership with the In-Sight Institute

 30 days before training date: 100% refund

-10 days or less before training date: no refund
+Less than 15 days before training date: no refund

 Note: ICCFA and In-Sight Books, Inc., makes every effort to assure an adequate number of participants in order to hold the training session.
 However, this is not completely in our control.
 If we determine that it is not feasible to hold the session, based upon enrollment, we will contact you immediately.
 We will be happy to refund your registration fee, however we are not liable for any transportation costs that might have been incurred.